• A

 2. To bring to students’ attention the complications involved in codifying, stabilizing, legitimizing and defending HKE as a variety.

-3. To explore the sociocultural, political, and on top of all these, the personal values we attach to HKE through deep introspection, reflection and discussion.
+3. To explore the sociocultural, political, and on top of all these, personal values we attach to HKE through deep introspection, reflection and discussion.

 Learning Outcomes